 - Western Red Cedar [Thuja plicata, leaves].
 Note: 4 leaves of similar size (2 facial and 2 lateral) appear at a node, the waxy surface markings on the underside of a branchlet are thought to resemble a "butterfly" or a "bow-tie".

 - Yellow or Alaska Cedar [Chamaecyparis nootkatensis, leaves].
-The 4 small leaves (2 facial and 2 lateral) at a given node are of similar size, no waxy marking is evident were the leaves meet.
+Leaves are closely pressed in opposite pairs, (facial pair and lateral pair), the 2 leaves at a given node are of similar size, no waxy marking is evident were the leaves meet.

 Here is a side-by-side comparison of the four "cedars" native to Oregon.